 The rehabilitation of the 28,500 square-foot former dormitory, built in 1841 and opened in 1844, was the product of over eight years of services and materials worth over $1 million donated by the Noble Crew, a group of volunteers of all ages, levels of experience, and professions.
 Its efforts were described as "a particularly moving demonstration of citizen volunteers taking on a daunting preservation project and completing it with great style," by a representative of the National Trust for Historic Preservation.
 "The Noble may be one of the nation's best examples of a volunteer restoration project."
 The Crew is active today, contributing its time and talent on a regular basis.

-The museum features the work of John A. Noble, the maritime artist who chronicled the last chapter in the Age of Sail and the dramatic changes that ensued.
-It is fully accessible for the disabled and has galleries, classrooms, a printmaking studio, rehearsal and performance spaces, a library, a new, state-of-the-art archive, offices, and a gift shop.
-Period rooms, including a typical Sailors' Snug Harbor dormitory room from around 1900, reveal life at Sailors' Snug Harbor.
+The museum features the work of John A. Noble, the maritime artist who chronicled the last chapter in the Age of Sail.
+It is fully accessible for the disabled and has galleries, classrooms, a printmaking studio, rehearsal and performance spaces, a library, a state-of-the-art archive, offices, and a gift shop.
+Period rooms, including a recreation of a typical Sailors' Snug Harbor dormitory room from around 1900, reveal life at Sailors' Snug Harbor.

-Noble's houseboat studio, the teak saloon of a European yacht, is the centerpiece.
-The museum has two classrooms, the Soul of Sail Classroom and the Maurice K. Shaw Navigation Classroom, where character-based art and history programs are available to children and adults, and a printmaking studio is available for classes and use by artists.
+Noble's houseboat studio, the teak saloon of a European yacht, is the museum's centerpiece.
+The museum has two classrooms, the Soul of Sail Classroom and the Maurice K. Shaw Navigation Classroom, where character-based art and history programs are presented to children and adults.
+The museum's printmaking studio is available for classes and use by artists.

-The museum's resources include the Noble Maritime Library, which concentrates on maritime history in New York Harbor, and the new archive which opened in 2010 and which was constructed to house the museum's collections of art and documents as well as its collection of Sailors' Snug Harbor artifacts and documents gathered in the 20 years since the museum came to the Snug Harbor site.
-In 2010, the Trustees of the Sailors’ Snug Harbor in the City of New York made the museum the custodian of its prestigious collection of art and artifacts, which illustrate the rich history of the venerable retirement home for mariners.
-The collection on loan includes paintings by 19th century American artists, nautical artifacts, and folk art created by sailor residents, including hand-crafted ship models.
-In collaboration with the Trust, the museum is cataloguing, preserving, and exhibiting the Trust’s collection.
-Some objects from the collection are displayed in the museum’s classrooms and Ship Model Gallery.
+The museum's resources include the Noble Maritime Library, which concentrates on maritime history in New York Harbor, and the archive which houses the museum's collections of art and documents.
+In 2010, the Trustees of the Sailors’ Snug Harbor in the City of New York made the museum the steward of its collection of art and artifacts, which illustrate the history of the venerable retirement home for mariners.
+The collection includes paintings by 19th century American artists, nautical artifacts, and folk art created by Sailors' Snug Harbor residents, including hand-crafted ship models.
+Some objects from the collection are also displayed in the museum’s classrooms and Ship Model Gallery.

 The museum has an active publication program.
 It has published five books, John A. Noble: The Rowboat Drawings, a selection of Noble's plein air drawings; Hulls and Hulks in the Tide of Time: The Life and Work of John A. Noble, the definitive biography and catalogue raisonné and winner of the 1994 first prize for books in the American Association of Museum's annual publication competition; Bon à tirer: The Prints of Herman Zaage, winner of the Honorable Mention award in the AAM competition; and Caddell Dry Dock: 100 Years Harborside.
 The children's book of museum manners, The Terrible Captain Jack Visits the Museum, won the second place award in the 2008 AAM competition, and the documentary Hulls and Hulks in the Tide of Time: A Portrait of John A. Noble, won the CINE Golden Eagle Award.
-As noted above, the museum produces chapbooks, including The Fight for Sailors' Snug Harbor, a collection of Noble's writings about the preservation of Sailors' Snug Harbor; A Glimpse of Life at Sailors' Snug Harbor in 1880; The Sailors' Snug Harbor Coloring Book; and most recently a children's activity book called What you see along the Kill van Kull.
+As noted, the museum produces chapbooks, including The Fight for Sailors' Snug Harbor, a collection of Noble's writings about the preservation of Sailors' Snug Harbor; A Glimpse of Life at Sailors' Snug Harbor in 1880; and The Sailors' Snug Harbor Coloring Book.

 Admission to the Noble Maritime Collection is by donation.
 The museum is fully code compliant and accessible to the disabled.
-Snug Harbor Cultural Center is a park which is free and open to the public daily.
+Snug Harbor Cultural Center is a New York City park open to the public daily.